itbruno/gulpbase/readme.md

 # GulpBase
-GulpBase is base structure for personal projects using [GulpJS](http://gulpjs.com)
+GulpBase is base structure for personal projects using [GulpJS](http://gulpjs.com), the idea is make more simple much possible to create a simple project.

 ## Get Started
 Before start with the project, install gulp globally